thirdweb-dev/contracts/docs/DropERC721.md

-*Returns the platform fee bps and recipient.*
+*Returns the platform fee recipient and bps.*

 #### Returns